Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Standardized -immersions

+-- 1. $\NN_{\circ}$ is neglected (the Hurewitcz image of the fundamental class (which exists) has the trivial characteristic numbers).

 --2.
-On a closed polyhedron (a component of self-intersection polyhedron is closed and does not contain boundaries singular points) $\N_{b \times \bb}$, outside the critical subpolyhedron of dimension not great then $12+d$, $d=2$, the structuring mapping admits the following reduction:
+On a closed polyhedron (a component of self-intersection polyhedron is closed and does not contain boundaries singular points) $\NN_{b \times \bb}$, outside the critical subpolyhedron $Q \subset \NN_{b \times \bb}$ of dimension less then $32$ the structuring mapping admits the following reduction:

-where the structuring mapping corresponds to the group (\ref{Phi4}).
+where the structuring mapping corresponds to the group (\ref{secondtot}).

-Additionally, the closed subpolyhedron $\N_{b \times \bb}$ contains a fundamental class $[\N_{b \times \bb}]$.
+Additionally, the closed subpolyhedron $\NN_{b \times \bb}$ contains a fundamental class $[\NN_{b \times \bb}]$.
 The image of the fundamental by the structuring mapping (\ref{abels2Q}) is estimated (is non-trivial) as following.
 Take an arbitrary submanifold $\RP^{\frac{n-2k}{2} + t} \times \RP^{\frac{n-2k}{2} - t} \subset \bar{X}_{a \times \aa}$.
-Take a small generic (formal) alteration of the mapping $d_X$, restricted on this submanifold; consider the polyhedron $\N(t)$ of iterated self-intersections of this mapping, which are near $\N_{b \times \bb}$.
-The image of the fundamental class $[\N(t)]$ by the mapping (\ref{abels2Q}) (after the 4-ordered transfer) is the following element in $D^{loc}_{n-8k}(\I_{a \times \aa};\Z/2[\Z])$, which is calculate as $\kappa_a^{\frac{n-8k}{2}+2t}\otimes\kappa_{\aa}^{\frac{n-8k}{2}-2t}$.
+Take a small generic (formal) alteration of the mapping $d_X$, restricted on this submanifold; consider the polyhedron $\N(t)$ of iterated self-intersections of this mapping, which are near $\NN_{b \times \bb}$.
+The image of the fundamental class $[\NN(t)]$ by the mapping (\ref{abels2Q}) (after the 4-ordered transfer) is the following element in $D^{loc}_{n-8k}(\I_{a \times \aa};\Z/2)$, which is calculate as $\kappa_a^{\frac{n-8k}{2}+2t}\otimes\kappa_{\aa}^{\frac{n-8k}{2}-2t}$.

 \end{definition}

 \begin{lemma} There exists a formal mapping, which satisfies Definition \ref{abstru2}. \end{lemma}